r9sun-ucsd/cse15l-lab-reports/Lab2.md

     ArrayExamples.reverseInPlace(input4);
     assertArrayEquals(new int[] {4, 3, 2, 1}, input4);
 ```
-However, it did also work for some inputs like:
+However, it did also work for inputs like:
 ```
     int[] input2 = {};
     ArrayExamples.reverseInPlace(input2);